If you're a true water baby, you'll feel right at home on the water.

 Ditch the daily grind, leave the hum-drum far behind and enjoy a wonderful watery adventure.
 A fun-filled kayaking experience is the perfect way to get out and about, learning a great new skill in the process.
 Thanks to expert instructors who’ll guide you through every last detail, you certainly won’t be up the creek without a paddle.
 And once you’ve mastered the art of kayaking you can do it virtually everywhere, giving you a new dimension to your future travels.
 So all that’s left is for you to climb in, sit tight and see a very different side to Old Blighty.
 Prepare to have one ‘hull’ of a time!

-A top choice:Enjoy a kayak adventure tour of London's Regents Canal on a morning or evening tour that lasts around 1½ hours.
+Here's a suggestion:Enjoy a kayak adventure tour of London's Regents Canal on a morning or evening tour that lasts around 1½ hours.
 Pass Regent’s Park Zoo, Camden Tow, Giraffe House, Snowdon Aviary, Little Venice, and Primrose hill

 What do you get when you mix waterskiing and snowboarding?
 No, not a wet snowboarder.
 You get wakeboarding – one of the funkiest and fastest growing sports around.
 Riders are pulled along on a cable and surf across the water’s surface on a single board.
 It’s generally easier to learn than waterskiing which makes this a fantastic sport for those looking to tentatively test the waters, or anyone with a thirst for adventure.
 You’ll skim, slither and slide your way through this fun-filled experience so prepare to wipe out, get wet and make a serious splash!